-For one-to-one mapping to occur, the DN in the third-party directory must match that in Oracle Internet Directory.
-In this example, the DN in the third-party directory matches the DN in Oracle Internet Directory.
+For one-to-one mapping to occur, the DN in the third-party directory must match that in the Oracle back-end directory.
+In this example, the DN in the third-party directory matches the DN in the Oracle back-end directory.
 More specifically:

 - The third-party directory host is in the domain us.mycompany.com, and, accordingly, the root of the third-party directory domain is us.mycompany.com.
-A user container under the domain would have a DN value cn=users, dc=us, dc=mycompany, dc=com. - Oracle Internet Directory has a default realm value of dc=us, dc=mycompany, dc=com.
+A user container under the domain would have a DN value cn=users, dc=us, dc=mycompany, dc=com. - The Oracle back-end directory has a default realm value of dc=us, dc=mycompany, dc=com.
 This default realm automatically contains a users container with a DN value cn=users, dc=us, dc=mycompany, dc=com.

-Because the DN in the third-party directory matches the DN in Oracle Internet Directory, one-to-one distinguished name mapping between the directories can occur.
+Because the DN in the third-party directory matches the DN in the Oracle back-end directory, one-to-one distinguished name mapping between the directories can occur.
 If you plan to synchronize only the cn=users container under dc=us, dc=mycompany, dc=com, then the domain mapping rule is:

-Distinguished Name Rules cn=users,dc=us,dc=mycompany,dc=com:cn=users,dc=us,dc=mycompany,dc=com cn=users, dc=us, dc=mycompany, dc=com.
-However, the type of object synchronized under this container is determined by the attribute-level mapping rules that follow the DN Mapping rules.
+Distinguished Name Rules cn=users,dc=us,dc=mycompany,dc=com:cn=users,dc=us,dc=mycompany,dc=com cn=users,dc=us,dc=mycompany,dc=com.However,the type of object synchronized under this container is determined by the attribute-level mapping rules that follow the DN Mapping rules.